 This post was originally published on the IQS website, and can be found here.

-Quality management and risk management have several aspects in common.
+Quality management software and risk management software have several aspects in common.
 However, within your company, quality and risk managers may not be collaborating in a meaningful, value-added way.
 These two fields are distinct disciplines, but if your organization can integrate risk management concepts into a modern quality management system, synergies may begin to come together in unforeseen ways.
 Finding common ground between quality management and risk management in today’s global manufacturing industry will help overall quality.

 Defining Risk Management and Quality Management